d-exclaimation/pioneer/Documentation/guides/features/subscriptions.md

   - Usually because subscription is its own new network connection and multiple of those can be resource intensive.

 In this case, the actor, [Broadcast](/references/actors/#broadcast), is provided which can broadcast any events from a publisher to multiple different downstream where each downstream share the same upstream and can be unsubscribed / disposed (to prevent leaks) without closing the upstream and publisher.

+!!!success Optional and Standalone
+Broadcast is an optional feature in implementing a custom Pub/Sub implementation.
+It provided to help solve the issue of broadcasting.

+Furthermore, Broadcast can be used with or without [PubSub](#pubsub-as-protocol).
+!!!

 ```mermaid
 %%{init: { 'theme': 'base' } }%%